Disclosure: This post contains affiliate links.

 One teammate experienced a humorous wardrobe malfunction when a light strand came loose and started to unravel from his leg!
 (Fortunately, the parade was almost finished at that point.)
 Dustin managed to perform a quick fix in the street and keep dancing like a pro!

 After the parade, we were given cookies!
 (Hurray!)
-Robin, one of the event organizers, was kind enough to drive us back to the school to retrieve our vehicles.
-Thanks, Robin!
+Robyn, one of the event organizers, was kind enough to drive us back to the school to retrieve our vehicles.
+Thanks, Robyn!
 We appreciate the ride AND the work you and many others put into making this evening happen!

 The lighted parade was delightful!
 I'm feeling the Christmas spirit now!